dev-penny/Server-applications/README.md

 * Status (value indicating whether the application is running, running or pending)
 * Running time

-## Description
-The user enters the number of applications and their details.
 The input time is generated automatically.
 The initial status of applications is awaiting.

 Right after, a random application from the list changes status and become 'running' and the application's components will be placed in a queue.
 By changing the state of the application, it will be removed from the server list and inserted into the queue.